mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

         [angular_velocity] (vector3)
     }

 This is _lossless_ technique because it doesn't change the state sent over the network in any way.
-Unfortunately, we can't make much more progress sending positions, velocities and orientations using 32 bit float values per-component.
+It's also extremely effective, since statistically speaking, most of the time the majority of cubes in the scene are at rest.

 To optimize bandwidth further we need to use _lossy techniques_.
 For example, we can reduce the precision of the physics state sent over the network by bounding position in some min/max range and quantizing it to a resolution of 1/1000th of a centimeter and sending that quantized position as an integer value in some known range.
 The same basic approach can be used linear and angular velocity.
 For rotation we use the _smallest three representation_ of a quaternion.

 But while this saves bandwidth, it also adds risk.
 My concern was that if we are networking a stack of cubes (for example, 10 or 20 cubes placed on top of each other), maybe the quantization would create errors that add jitter to that stack.
 Perhaps it even would cause the stack to become _unstable_, but in a particularly annoying and hard to debug way, where the stack looks fine for you, and is only unstable in the remote view (eg. the non-authority simulation), where another player is watching what you do.